ShiehShieh/CPlusPlusHome/README.md

 My CPlusPlusHome

-I finished those code when I was a student in tongji university.
+I finished following code when I was a student in tongji university.